kbrew-dev/kbrew/README.md

 #### Application

 - `app` is the declaration of how a Kubernetes application - a Helm chart or a YAML manifest - will get installed.
-  * `repository` : defines the source of the app
+  * `repository`: defines the source of the app
-    - `url` : location of a Helm chart or a Kubernetes YAML manifest
+    - `url`: location of a Helm chart or a Kubernetes YAML manifest
     - `type`: can be `helm` or `raw`

-For example for Kafka recipe, we will use the Helm chart from Banzaicloud and point to the Helm repo where chart is available.
+For example for the Kafka recipe, we will use the Helm chart from Banzaicloud and point to the Helm repo where the chart is available.

 ```
 app: